- Making some changes in the settings or changing the provider are good options if your DNS server is not responding.

 - Click the Configure button.

-- Once you’re done click the OK button.
-Restart your PC and check if the issue is resolved.
+Restart your PC after applying this fix and check if the DNS issue is resolved.

-- Press Windows Key + R and enter regedit and press Enter to start Registry Editor.
+- Press the Enter key to start Registry Editor.

 - Save them as winsock and winsock2.